ryantd42/NY-Legislative-Git/2023/S4583A-2023/bill.md

   ___________

- Introduced  by Sen. MARTINEZ -- read twice and ordered printed, and when printed to be committed to the Committee on Local Government
+ Introduced  by Sen. MARTINEZ -- read twice and ordered printed, and when printed to be committed  to  the  Committee  on  Local  Government  -- reported  favorably from said committee and committed to the Committee on Finance -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the county law, in relation to the next  generation  911 system, an emergency services internet protocol network